GAM-team/GAM/docs/Administrators.md

 * `condition` - Display any conditions associated with a role assignment
 * `privileges` - Display privileges associated with each role assignment

+By default, all role privileges for an admin are shown on one row as a repeating item.
+When `oneitemperrow` is specified, each role privilege is output on a separate row/line with the other admin fields.

 In versions prior to 6.07.01, specification of both `user <UserItem>` and `role <RoleItem>` generated no output due to an undocumented API rule that disallows both.